-HAM radio has long time been a beloved hobby among enthusiast but the best part about this hobby is it could save your life or someone else’s in a disaster.
+HAM radio has long time been a beloved hobby among enthusiasts but the best part about this hobby is it could save your life or someone else’s in a disaster.
 I believe it is well worth the time and effort to get your license and start your journey into this unique form of communication.

 You will need Backup Power in a SHTF Situation

-Remember, all the forms of communication above involve electronics so you will need to keep them safe from weather, EMP attacks and other types of events that can decimate electronics.
+Remember, all the forms of communication above involve electronics so you will need to keep them safe from weather, EMP attacks, and other types of events that can decimate electronics.
 You will also want to make sure you have a way to power these when the SHTF.
 The Baofeng radios are rechargeable so finding a way to charge batteries should be at the top of your prepping list.